Diaoyucheng: History

-The death of Mongol leader Möngke Khan during the siege of Diaoyucheng resulted in the immediate withdrawal of Mongol troops from various parts of Eurasia.
+The death of Mongol leader Möngke Khan without a successor during the siege of Diaoyucheng resulted in the immediate withdrawal of Mongol troops from various parts of Eurasia, especially Syria, precipitating the Toluid Civil War, Mongol losses at the Battle of Ain Jalut, and Division of the Mongol Empire.

 Although the Mongols and the Southern Song were united in their fight to bring down the Jurchen Jin dynasty, their pact broke immediately afterwards, and the Mongols launched an aggressive war against the tenacious Southern Song that lasted for more than a third of the 13th century.
 In the period from 1243 to 1279, Diaoyu experienced more than two hundred military confrontations in a miracle of "persistent resistance" that endured for thirty-six years.

 Though numbering more than ten thousand and led by the Great Khan Möngke himself, the Mongols were unable to take the tiny fortress.
 Yu Jian won many brilliant victories, culminating in the deaths of Möngke and his vanguard General Wang Tege.
 Sources differ on how Möngke actually died—Chinese sources largely claim that Möngke was mortally wounded by a crossbow arrow (this claim is corroborated by the writings of the Syriac monk Bar Hebraeus) or a stone projectile from a cannon or trebuchet, while Persian sources suggest that Möngke died from infectious diseases like dysentery or cholera (Chinese sources confirm the existence of an outbreak during the siege).